2021-Spring-UIUC-LING270/2021-Spring-UIUC-LING270.github.io/index.md

 * You are expected to read the questions posted by your classmates and the answers that are posted to those questions.
 You are responsible for material discussed in the forum, even if it was not covered in the readings or videos.

 Assessments:
-* You will be responsible for completing a log (approximately weekly) recording the extent to which you engaged with the readings and videos
 * You will be responsible for completing an online quiz (approximately weekly) testing your understanding of the content from the readings and videos
 * You will be responsible for completing an online mid-term exam testing your understanding of the content from the readings and videos
 * You will be responsible for completing homework assignments and turning them in electronically (details will be provided with each assignment)
 * You will be responsible for completing a final project and turning it in electronically (details will be provided when assigned)

-Quizzes, logs, and exams will be hosted on [PrairieLearn](https://prairielearn.engr.illinois.edu).
+Quizzes, and exams will be hosted on [PrairieLearn](https://prairielearn.engr.illinois.edu).

 ## Course Objectives